Experience the beauty of our campus, the spirit of our students and the energy of our faculty through virtual online offerings.

 If the answer is “yes” to any of these questions, please postpone your travel to campus.

-We hope to restart campus visits sometime in the fall.
+We hope to restart campus visits.
 We will continue to assess the pandemic and how it affects our campus community.
 More updates will be shared on this website.